 Step 1: Mortgage Pre-Qualification (if needed)

 The best place to start is getting a pre-qual letter from your lender.
 Not only does it give you an idea of what you can afford, but some sellers will only entertain offers that are accompanied by one of these.
 We can help you get financing, provide lender contacts if needed and suggest possible loan products that might fit your needs.
-Of course if you’d prefer to jump to step 2 thats always an option as well.
+Of course, if you’d prefer to jump to step 2 that is always an option as well.

 Step 2: The Home Search

-We will go over some parameters that are important to you, from towns, to number of bathrooms, to age of house, to square footage, price range, etc. it can be as broad or as specific as you’d like.
-With that in hand I will set up an MLS account for you that will provide existing properties on market and daily updates directly to your inbox as new properties come on market or list prices change.
+We will go over some parameters that are important to you, from towns to the number of bathrooms, to the age of the house, to square footage, price range, etc. it can be as broad or as specific as you’d like.
+With that in hand, I will set up an MLS account for you that will provide existing properties on market and daily updates directly to your inbox as new properties come on the market or list prices change.